goodwillcoding/artly/DISCLAIMER.rst

 ==========

-Artly's publish-github-pages tool was built by the author for use with GitHub Enterprise, a paid and self hosted instance of GitHub.
+Artly's publish-github-pages tool was built by the author for use with GitHub Enterprise, a paid and self hosted instance of GitHub to which the disclaimer below does not apply.

 While GitHub.com is very generous with allowing hosting of releases of various open source project, usage of GitHub Pages in this manet though similar to